Apocryphon of John: Summary of the text and its cosmology

 The following summary of the Apocryphon is derived from Wisse's translation.

 The text begins with John describing his own state of grief and bewilderment after Christ's crucifixion.
 The Savior then appears, takes various forms, and after banishing John's fears, provides the following cosmological narrative.

 The highest divine principle is the Monad.
 The Monad is described as a "monarchy with nothing above it".
 He is supreme, absolute, eternal, endless, perfect, holy and self-sufficient.
 However, his transcendent ineffability is also emphasized.
 He is neither quantifiable nor can his qualities ever truly be described.
 The Monad exists in inconceivable perfection.

 The Monad produces from his thought a feminine divine entity or principle named Barbelo.
 She is described as "the first thought", and the "image" of the Monad.
 While Barbelo is always referred to as a "she", she is also described as both the primordial mother and father.
-She is also regarded as "the first man", "Holy Spirit", "Mother/Father" and described in various terms of androgyny.
+She is also regarded as "the first man", "Holy Spirit", "Mother/Father", and described in various terms of androgyny.
 She is the first of a class of beings referred to as the Aeons, and an exchange between herself and the Monad brings the other Aeons into being.
 Additionally, the properties of Light and Mind are born from the Monad's reflection on Barbelo.
 Light is synonymous with Christ, also called "Christ the Autogenes".
 The Light and the Mind engage in further creative activity, aided by and glorifying the superior principles of Barbelo and the Monad.
-Together, they bring forth further Aeons and powers.
+Together, they bring forth further Aeons and Powers.

 Eventually, one of the Aeons, Sophia "of the Epinoia", disrupts the harmony of these processes by engaging in creative activity without the participation or consent of the Spirit of the Monad and without the aid of a male consort.
-The creative power of her thought produces an entity named Yaldabaoth, who is the first of a series of incomplete, demonic entities called the Archons.
-Yaldabaoth, whose character is malevolent and arrogant, also has a grotesque form.
+The creative power of her thought produces an entity named Yaldabaoth, who is the first of a series of incomplete, demon entities called the Archons.
+Yaldabaoth is malevolent, arrogant, and has a grotesque form.
 His head is that of a lion while he possesses a serpentine body.
 Recognizing the deformed, imperfect nature of her offspring, Sophia attempts to conceal it somewhere where the other Aeons will not discover it.
 The act of hiding Yaldabaoth also has the result that Yaldabaoth himself remains ignorant of the upper world and the other Aeons.